csc301-fall-2020/team-project-12-malecare-cancer-support/README.md

 ## Description

- We are planning to build a web application CancerChat that will help cancer patients/survivors connect with each other based on the personal data they provide.
+We are building a web application CancerChat that will help cancer patients/survivors connect with each other based on the personal data they provide.
 Cancer doesn’t only affect someone's physical health but also takes a toll mentally and emotionally.
 This life-changing diagnosis and the exhausting treatment that comes after it can induce feelings like anxiety, distress, depression, and loneliness.

 Therefore, to solve this problem we are making an app that will help cancer patients/survivors find a partner to date or a mentor to consult (maybe both!!).
 Cancer patients/survivors are in a unique position to understand and empathize well with other cancer patients/survivors, being able to fully understand how a cancer diagnosis and treatment thereafter can take a toll physically, mentally, and emotionally; currently, there is no widespread platform for cancer patients to meet and connect with each other in these capacities.